ORBAT/S4QS-RS/README.md

       // Required.
       "key": "/s4qs/all_ok",

       // String to match the etcd key against (CASE SENSITIVE.)
-If the key contains anything but this OR is not present,
+If the key contains anything but this **or** is not present,
       // S4QS will stop updating the finalization time for all tables.
       // Required.
       "matchAgainst": "OK"